tianyue58/tp/docs/DeveloperGuide.md

    Compared to AB3, InternSHIP displays each field of an internship application under a separate column.
 The entire internship list is displayed in a vertical list where each adjacent entry is highlighted with a different shade of blue.

-   In addition, the project icon and overall UI colour scheme is carefully chosen and designed to represent our value proposition.
-InternSHIP will help the users navigate through the sea of internship applications for their voyage to the desired company.
+   In addition, the project icon and overall GUI colour scheme were carefully chosen and designed to represent our value proposition.
+InternSHIP will help its users navigate through the sea of internship applications for their voyage to their desired company.

 ### Notable Features

 Notable features we implemented from scratch include Complete, Accept, Reject, Sort, Find, Soon and Undo/Redo.
-We came up with hese features as they fit well in helping our target users solve problems they miay encounter in their internship data management.
+We came up with these features as they fit well in helping our target users solve problems they may encounter in their internship data management.

-The implemention details and design considerations for these features could be found in [Implementation](#implementation) section.
+The implementation details and design considerations for these features can be found in the [Implementation](#implementation) section.

 ## **Appendix 4: Limitations and Future improvements**

-We acknowledge the fact that our current product is not perfect, and it still has rooms for improvement.
+We acknowledge the fact that our current product is not perfect, and it still has room for improvement.
 Below are some limitations and future improvements of our product.

 ### Limitations